esayyari/DiscoVista/README.md

 ```

 #### Other dependencies
 DiscoVista relies on two other softwares for performing its analyses as well.

+* [newick utilities](http://cegg.unige.ch/newick_utils):  Please install newick utilities, and make sure its in the `PATH`.
-The first one is [newick utilities](http://cegg.unige.ch/newick_utils), and the other one is [ASTRAL-DiscoVista](https://github.com/smirarab/ASTRAL/tree/DiscoVista).
-Please install newick utilities, and add them to your __PATH__.
-Also, please put your ASTRAL folder under __WS\_HOME__, the same folder that DiscoVista lives.
+* [ASTRAL-DiscoVista](https://github.com/smirarab/ASTRAL/tree/DiscoVista).
+Please put your ASTRAL folder under `WS\_HOME`, the same folder where DiscoVista is placed.

 ## Sample dataset